ampleforth/ampleforth-contracts/README.md

 Ahoj.Token is a decentralized elastic supply protocol.
 It is forked from Ampleforth which operates under the codename "uFragments".
 This monetary protocol maintains a stable unit price by adjusting supply directly to and from wallet holders.

-This repository is a collection of smart contracts that implement the Ahoj.Token protocol on the Ethereum blockchain.
+This repository is a collection of smart contracts that implement the Ahoj.Token protocol on Avalanche.

 The challenge with the Ahoj.Token protocol is to coordinate the balance of the Ahoj assets issued on the X-chain and exported to the C-chain.
 The first approach adopted is that in the original Ampleforth / uFragment protocol the "gnos" can be considered the existing Ahoj assets in the C-chain.